 17. Physical Development of School-Age Children 18.
 Intellectual Development of School-Age Children 19.
 Social-Emotional Development of School-Age Children

 20. Encouraging Children's Play Experiences 21.
 Protecting Children's Physical Health and Safety 22.
 Handling Family-Life Challenges 23.
 Meeting Children's Special Needs 24.
 Providing Early Childhood Education in Group Settings 25.
 Preparing for a Child-Related Career

-Celia Anita Decker, Ed.D. - After a 38-year career in education, Celia A. Decker retired as a professor in the Department of Family and Consumer Sciences at Northwestern State University of Louisiana.
+Celia Anita Decker, Ed.D. - was a former professor in the Department of Family and Consumer Sciences at Northwestern State University of Louisiana before moving to Castle Rock, Colorado.
 She taught courses in early childhood education, child development, and family relations.
 Dr. Decker was coordinator of graduate studies in early childhood education.
 Before her position at Northwestern State University, she taught college courses at East Texas State University (now Texas A&M at Commerce) and at the University of Arkansas at Fayetteville.
 Dr. Decker also taught public school kindergarten in Kansas City, Kansas.